ZhitingChia/csci222_assignment1/README.md

 Beef Sausage
 Alvin
 Pls seek help!

-Beef sausages give you tired jaws!
+Tip of the day : Beef sausages give you tired jaws!

+Tip of the day : Never bring swimming towels to class